Domain, Site & IP Information

 Microsoft Security Response: Important security-related information from Microsoft.

 Virus.Org's Default Password Database: A list of default hardware and software passwords, searchable by vendor, product, and model number.
 If you are currently using a product with the default password still set, or with a variant of the default password, change it now!
+A similar site is CIRT.net default password list.

 The Cooperative Association for Internet Data Analysis: Offers research, analysis, and visualization efforts into the behavior, usage, evolution, and infrastructure of the Internet.